-York House, located at 803 College St., houses the Office of International Student Services.
-The International Student Union meets there and hosts international events.
+York House, located at 803 College St., houses the Office of English as a Second Language.

 York Science Center, named in memory of longtime faculty member Dr. C.L.
 York, provides offices, classrooms, and laboratories for the Biology and Chemistry departments and contains the Anne Ammons Brindley Auditorium.
 The building was completed in 1996.